NUDelta/delta-web/README.md

 ```

 3. `meteor run --settings settings.json`.
+4. Run `./copy.sh` from the root directory.
+This must be done each time any of the files in the `delta/` directory are changed.
-4. Update the `app` attribute in the `core/mup.json` file to the pwd of DeltaWeb on your machine.
+5. Update the `app` attribute in the `core/mup.json` file to the pwd of DeltaWeb on your machine.

 ## Deploy Information